confucianfighter/mamba-2.8b-hf-breakdown/README.md

 This particular model only uses mamba blocks.
 I included comments in mamba_simple.py that breaks down the dimensionality and shape at each step in this 2.8b example.

 I included the config file for this model in the model folder.
 I also included full config below.
-Notice that conv kernel dim is only 4.
-State dims is only 16.
-While d_model is 2560.
-This readme is a work in progress and I will add more as I learn.

 ### Here's what I gather so far: